 According to the research done in the Voice Search field, the forecast for 2020 is that 30-50% of users will rely on it for their daily activities.
-Adobe has conducted a survey in the United States, and here are the reasons people said they use voice search for:
+Adobe has conducted a survey in the United States, and here are the reasons people said they use voice search:

 As you can see, voice search can be applied virtually to any business – be it e-commerce, the hospitality sector, or food delivery.
 The good news is also that you do not have to create your own AI assistant, but it would be wise to consider integration with Siri (for example).
 The iOS 13 offers convenient conversational shortcuts that can help your customers do more with your business using just their voice and their phone.
 Why do we need pattern recognition here?
 To simplify the experience and make it straightforward.

 “For example, when a user says, “Order takeout,” Siri can ask, “Which order would you like?” and present a list of favorite orders to choose from a food ordering app.”
 (Apple Website)